JobNmadu/Dyn4cast/README.md

 13. `Model_factors` is for determining and retrieving latent factors from Likert-type data for estimation and Machine Learning.

+14. `treatment_model` is for propensity matching treatments effects and other metrics in the Machine Learning Environment.

 ## Things the package can do

 The package is capable of